Our Business Practices

 The Board believes that director attendance at shareholder meetings is appropriate and can assist directors in carrying out their duties.
 Each director will attend annual shareholder meetings unless he or she is unable to do so due to extenuating circumstances.

-27. Review of Resignations Tendered by Certain Incumbent Directors.
+28. Review of Resignations Tendered by Certain Incumbent Directors.

 The Board expects that an incumbent director who fails to receive a majority of the votes cast in an election that is not a Contested Election (as defined in the Company's Bylaws) and who tenders their resignation pursuant to the Company's Bylaws shall not participate in any proceedings by the Board or any committee thereof regarding whether to accept or reject such director's resignation, or whether to take other action with respect to such director.

-28. Confidentiality.
+29. Confidentiality.

-Pursuant to their fiduciary duties of loyalty and care, Directors are required to protect and hold confidential all such information obtained as part of their directorship position absent the express permission of the Board or as may be permitted or required by law.
+Pursuant to their fiduciary duties of loyalty and care, directors are required to protect and hold confidential all such information obtained as part of their directorship position absent the express permission of the Board or as may be permitted or required by law.
 Accordingly, confidential information may not be used by any director for their own benefit or for the benefit of others, and no director shall disclose confidential information outside the Company, either during or after their service as a director, except with the authorization of the Board or as may be otherwise permitted or required by law.

-29. Ethical Conduct and Conflicts.
+30. Ethical Conduct and Conflicts.

-Directors must avoid any activities, interests or relationships that might interfere with, or appear to interfere with, their ability to act in the best interest of the Company.
+Directors must avoid any activities, interests, or relationships that might interfere with, or appear to interfere with, their ability to act in the best interest of the Company.
 Directors cannot take personal advantage of their position or authority with the Company or engage in conduct that is detrimental to the Company's interests or reputation in any way.

 Conflicts of interest may arise due to the Company's interests and its relationships with multiple customers, counterparties, and suppliers.
 Conflicts, for example, can occur between different customers and between customers and the Company itself.
 Each director's day-to-day responsibilities may expose them to situations that potentially raise personal conflicts of interest.
 Directors should avoid any investment, activity, interest, or relationship outside the Company that could impair their judgment or interfere with (or give the appearance of interfering with) their responsibilities to the Company, its customers, its regulators, or its shareholders.
 If a business opportunity arises either because of a director's position with the Company or using corporate property or information, it belongs to the Company.

-Directors should disclose any actual or potential conflicts of interest to the Chair or Lead Director, if applicable, and the General Counsel, who shall determine the appropriate resolution.
+Directors should disclose any actual or potential conflicts of interest to the Chair or Lead Director, as applicable, and the General Counsel, who shall determine the appropriate resolution.
 All directors must recuse themselves from any Board discussion or decision affecting their personal, business, or professional interests.

 * * *